 Metro 2 in Moscow is a rumored substation that may or may not actually exist.
 The intriguing place is believed to have been built by Joseph Stalin and can accommodate about 30,000 people in the event of war.
 It is, supposedly, still operated by the Russian Ministry of Defence.
 The Metro Administration, however, denies its existence.

 Ise Grand Shrine, Japan

 Ise of Grand Shrine is the most revered shrine in the whole country that only high ranking priests and the members of the Imperial family are allowed to visit.
 Separated from outside world by the Miyagawa River, the temple complex is barred for civilians and protected by high wooden fences.
 The shrine is home to the sacred mirror that has reappeared every time it was destroyed.

 Snake Island or Ilha da Queimada Grande in Brazil is an island located 30 km from Sao Paulo and is inhabited by venomous snakes so dangerous that they can melt human flesh.
 Wouldn’t want to risk your life?
 That’s what the government thought when they restricted the access to humans.
 The 110 acres island has a population of 4,000 snakes that is, one snake for every six yards.

 And you thought that the world was your oyster.
 Like forbidden fruits, the barred entry makes all these destinations more desirable.
-But only a daring fool will make an attempt to visit these forbidden places on earth.
-For the rest of us faint-hearted know-better ones, let’s plan a trip to the permissible and less dangerous places to quench our wanderlust.
+But only a daring traveller will make an attempt to visit these forbidden places on earth.
+For the rest of the faint-hearted ones, let’s plan a trip to the permissible and less dangerous places to quench our wanderlust.